berkehanozen/481project/README.md

   --print-found
 			Prints only found messages.
 Errors, and invalid username errors will not appear.
+  --entity              Option to conduct entity analysis on the texts.
+  --sentiment           Option to conduct sentiment analysis on the texts.
+  --query QUERY_NAME
+                        Option to conduct entity analysis on the texts.
+  --face                Option to conduct analysis on the faces in the images.
+  --webentity           Option to conduct web analysis on the entities in the iamges.
+  --label               Option to conduct analysis on the labels in the images.
+  --landmark            Option to conduct analysis on the landmarks in the images.

 ```

 For example, run ```python3 sherlock.py user123```, and all of the accounts